 Usually at this time of year you will find that there is a lot of sludge and debris, including autumn leaves.
 Although the cold temperatures reduce the rate that these break down and cause water quality problems, they should be removed before the temperature starts to rise increasing the rate of decomposition.

 Therefore removal of leaves and debris is neccessary to provide a better quality habitat for your aquatic plants and other pond life.

 The best way to carry out this kind of maintenance is using a pond vacuum

-Most pond vacuums work by sucking the debris or sludge with water from your pond, this will then go into the chamber of the vacuum and then out of a outlet hose where you would have a netted bag.
+Most pond vacuums work by sucking the debris or sludge with water from your pond, this will go into the chamber of the vacuum and then out of a outlet hose where you would have a netted bag.
 This netted bag will collect the waste but allow water to run back into your pond.

 For further information and instruction on pond pump maintenance visit the GardenSite YouTube channel

-, we regularly upload our own instructional videos to help customers and familiarise them with products we stock.
+, where we regularly upload our own instructional videos to help customers and familiarise them with products we stock.